Where is the Transparency, Where is the Repsonsibility?

 ANSWER: We know next to nothing with regards to the total acreage of potential projects, except for “hearsay” and the occasional scoop by the media.
 Land Lessors are required to agree to a non-disclosure when signing most Energy Company land lease agreements.
 This makes project transparency impossible.
 The general public, businesses, residential and commercial real estate professionals/developers, and non-participating landowner neighbors…are being blind sided.

-JUST ONE example of this is NextEra Energy’s Boulevard Associates, LLC & West Gardner Solar, LLC aggressive agricultural land leasing that has been stealthly transpiring since 2014 in Douglas County, KS.
+JUST ONE example of this is NextEra Energy’s Boulevard Associates, LLC & West Gardner Solar, LLC aggressive agricultural land leasing that has been stealthly transpiring since 2014 in Douglas and Johnson Counties.

-If you ask the majority of citizens in Douglas County, KS if they are aware of how many acres or square miles of their county’s agriculturally zoned land has been secured by NextEra Energy for future (if approved) Industrial Utility-Scale Solar and Wind Power Facilities, Battery Energy Storage Systems and Transmission Lines…the answer is most always “I have no idea!”
+If you ask citizens in both of these counties if they are aware of how many acres or square miles of their county’s agriculturally zoned land has been secured by NextEra Energy for future (if approved) Industrial Utility-Scale Solar and Wind Power Facilities, Battery Energy Storage Systems and Transmission Lines…the answer is “I have no idea!”

-Citizens in Douglas County, KS got frustrated not knowing how much land, in total, of their county was being leased to NextEra Energy in particular.
+Citizens in Douglas and Johnson Counties got frustrated not knowing how much land, in total, of their county was being leased to NextEra Energy and their LLCs that are cloaked in anonimity.
 So they took it upon themselves to dig in and spend the hours and dollars necessary to find out.

-Below are several Maps that have been compiled to finally shed light on how much land has been leased since 2014 by NextEra Energy for potential Industrial Utility-Scale Solar and Wind Power Facilities, Battery Energy Storage Systems and Transmission Lines.
+Below are several Maps that have been compiled to finally shed light on just how much land has been leased since 2014 by NextEra Energy (and Savion) for planned and potential Industrial Utility-Scale Solar and Wind Power Facilities, Battery Energy Storage Systems and Transmission Lines.

-NextEra continues to persue more land leasing, so these maps will most likely change but at least you get an idea of the alarming amount of land leasing they are persuing, in Douglas County, KS alone.
-This same agressive, stealth land leasing is happening in counties across our entire beautiful state of Kansas and the rest of rural america too.
-BE AWARE, SPEAK UP, GET INVOLVED in meetings with the Douglas County Commission, Planning Board and Zoning Board.
-Protect Dougals County’s rural landscapes, agriculture, agribusinesses, local food systems, wildlife, ecosystems, health, safety, property values and quality of life.
+Developers continue to persue more land leasing too, so these maps will most likely change but at least you get an idea of the alarming amount of land being removed from agricultural use.
+And this is in JUST Douglas and Johnson Counties alone.
+This same agressive, stealth land leasing is happening everywhere, in counties across our entire beautiful state of Kansas and the rest of rural america too.

-NextEra Energy’s Land Leases in Douglas County, KS
+NextEra Energy’s Land Leases in JUST Douglas and Johnson Counties in Kansas

-The maps below show the total number of parcels leased, as of 4/3/2023, for potential Industrial Utility-Scale Solar or Wind Power Facilities in Douglas County, KS.
+The maps below show the total number of parcels leased, as of 4/3/2023, for planned and potential Industrial Utility-Scale Solar or Wind Power Facilities in Douglas and Johnson Counties.
 This information is the current information available through public records.
-The massive amount of land leasing appears to be happening along the entire South half of the county.
-Currently there are approximately 8,463 Acres or 13.22 Square Miles of land showing as leased by NextEra Energy’s subsidiaries Boulevard Associates, LLC and West Gardner Solar, LLC in Douglas County, KS alone.
+The massive amount of land acquisitions seem to be happening along the entire South half of Douglas County, North of Lawrence, and Southwest and Northwest Johnson County.
+Currently there are approximately 13,874.26 Acres or 21.68 Square Miles of land showing as leased by NextEra Energy’s subsidiaries Boulevard Associates, LLC and West Gardner Solar, LLC and Savion.

-CLICK HERE to view the full list of participating landowners/lessors and leased property locations with quick reference IDs.
-There are a total of 63 participating landowners/lessors and a total of 128 leased properties as of 4/3/2023.1
+There are a total of approximatley 63 participating landowners/lessors and a total of 128 leased properties as of 4/3/2023.1

 Map One Shows: Parcels, Quick Reference IDs for Property Details, Proximity of Leased Land to Historical Santa Fe Trail, Other Historical Sites and Flood Plains.